 Corporate Taxation is your other option if you don’t want to be taxed like a sole proprietor anymore.
 If you take this route, your LLC will be taxed just like any other corporation.

 - To be taxed as a corporation, you’ll file a document known as an “election” with the IRS.
-You can elect to have your LLC taxed like a regular C corporation or S corporation.
+You can elect to have your LLC taxed like a regular C Corp or S Corp.

 - Is corporate taxation common amongst freelancers?
 Truth be told, not really, especially when it comes to single member LLCs.
 But, because the corporate tax rate is lower than it used to be (and, again, that could always change in the future), more business owners might choose to take this route.

 If you still aren’t sure about whether an LLC is right for your freelance business, you also have the option of operating as a sole proprietor or a corporation.